hylandtechoutreach/ucs-js/FinalProjectWork/StudentDesc.md

 Make sure you modify the project enough to make it your own.
 Minimum requirements are listed with each guide.

 ## Submission
-Copy a link to the Repl for your final project, then [click here to submit it](https://forms.gle/UDotHvstTNHpCgud8).
+Copy a link to your final project, then [click here to submit it](https://forms.office.com/r/p1NV1b4wjW).

 ## Presentations
-You will be asked to present your final project on the last day of Academies.
+You will be asked to present your final project on 5/22.